 Management fees are billed and received at the beginning of each quarter and are computed based on UFICO budgeted management fees and the market value of the assets as reported by the custodian at the previous quarter-end.
 The asset valuations used in the fee calculations include all funds and assets under management, including cash and accrued income.
-Annualized fees charged were 0.15% and 0.13% of assets under management for the years ended June 30, 2018 and 2017, respectively.
+Annualized fees charged were 0.16% and 0.15% of assets under management for the years ended June 30, 2019 and 2018, respectively.
 In addition, UFICO aims to maintain a reserve based on next fiscal year budgeted expenses and rebates management fees that are in excess of the reserve.
-Management fees earned during the years ended June 30, 2018 and 2017, were derived from UFICO's agreements with the University of Florida and various affiliated organizations of UF (collectively, the UF entities) as described in Note 3.
+Management fees earned during the years ended June 30, 2019 and 2018, were derived from UFICO's agreements with the University and various affiliated organizations of UF (collectively, the UF entities) as described in Note 3.